dekuNukem/duckyPad-Pro/doc/kit_assembly.md

 ![Alt text](../resources/photos/instructions/ant.png)

-Match the receptacles, push straight down.
+Match the receptacles, push **straight down**.

-If too tight, put some soft cushion on the other side, and use the flat end of a pen for more leverage.
-Careful not to slip and damage nearby components.
+If too tight, put some cushioning on the other side, and use the **flat end of a pen** for more leverage.

+Always push **straight down**, careful not to slip and damage nearby components.

 It should click in place.
 Check it's fully seated.